julianperrott/Blog/blog/content/post/ChatBot.md

 +++
 date = "2018-04-29"
-title = "Phone your Customers and Talk to them using a Chat Bot" description = "This is relatively easy to do and I will show you how." slug = "Chat-Bot" draft = true
+title = "Phone your Customers and Talk to them using a Chat Bot" description = "Using Twilio, Azure Functions and DialogFlow." slug = "Chat-Bot" draft = true